Amazon's Black Friday deals: What's here now, what's coming soon

 Amazon Black Friday deals available now

 As expected, some of the best early discounts are on Amazon devices (though some of the items below will be even cheaper in a few weeks, as noted above).
-But I found a few noteworthy non-Amazon deals as well, so let's start with those.
+But I found a few noteworthy non-Amazon deals as well, so check those out, too.

+Actually, there are savings to be had on several Insignia models, including the 32- and 39-inch ones.
+But if you just need something small for the den, bedroom or the like, it's hard to beat a full-featured Fire TV for $100.

 Got some saliva to spare?
 Send a little to 23andMe and receive back over 125 DNA-based reports on your health, wellness, ancestry and the like.
 This is the lowest price we've seen on this kit, which normally runs $199.